voxpupuli/puppet-mongodb/README.md

 ##### `objcheck`
 Forces the mongod to validate all requests from clients upon receipt to ensure that clients never insert invalid documents into the database.
-Default: on v2.4 default to true and on earlier version to false

 ##### `quota`
 Set to true to enable a maximum limit for the number of data files each database